Page shortcuts & links:

 Q6.
 How can I speed up the video file transfer into my PC?

-A. PCMCIA ports on PCs tend to be much slower than a USB2 based reader or a dedicated CF slot.
+A. Ensure you are using a USB2 based reader or a dedicated CF slot.
 All PC are different so try the available options to find out which is best on your PC.
+Direct transfer from the DVL/DVR unit is also an option.

 Q7.
-What can I do if memory card media is not recognised by the DVR?
+What can I do if memory card media is not recognised by the DVL/DVR?

 Answers:-